Nomadiclorr/Data-Analytics/README.md

     For larger statistical groups you might collect a sample, or subset, of the overall population.
 Once you have collected sample data, you can use statistical methods to make generalizations about the entire population.

-### Working With Data
+### Working with data
-To turn a database design into an operational database ready to accept data, you use the Data Definition Language (DDL) components of SQL.
+To turn a database design into an operational database ready to accept data, you use the **Data Definition Language (DDL)** components of SQL.
 DDL lets you create, modify, and delete tables and other associated database objects.

-With all of that work complete, the foundation is in place to derive impactful insights.
-To generate insights, a productive analyst must be comfortable using the Data Manipulation Language (DML) capabilities of SQL to insert, modify, and retrieve information from databases.
+To generate insights, a productive analyst must be comfortable using the **Data Manipulation Language (DML)** capabilities of SQL to insert, modify, and retrieve information from databases.
 While DDL manages the structure of a database, DML manages the data in the database.

-#### Data Manipulation
+### Data Manipulation
-When manipulating data, one of four possible actions occurs:
+**When manipulating data, one of four possible actions occurs:**

-1. Create - INSERT - Creates new data in an existing table.
-2. Read - SELECT - Retrieves data from an existing table.
-3. Update - UPDATE - Changes existing data in an existing table.
-4. Delete - DELETE - Removes existing data from an existing table.
+1. **C**reate new data(Insert).
+2. **R**ead existing data(Select).
+3. **U**pdate existing data(Update).
+4. **D**elete existing data(Delete).

-#### SQL Considerations
+### SQL Considerations
 The keywords in SQL are case-insensitive.
 However, the case-sensitivity of column names and values depend on the database configuration.

+### Filtering and Logical Operators

+**Filtering**
+Filtering is a way to reduce the data down to only the rows that you need.
+To filter data, you add a WHERE clause to a query.
+A query can have multiple filtering conditions.
+You need to use a logical operator to account for complex filtering needs.

+**Sorting**
+When querying a database, you frequently specify the order in which you want your results to return.
+The ORDER BY clause is the component of a SQL query that makes sorting possible.

+**Date Functions**
+Storing date information about an event facilitates analysis across time.

+### Logical Functions
+Logical functions can make data substitutions when retrieving data.

+The IFF function has the following syntax:
+IFF(boolean_expression, true_value, false_value)

+IFF function expects the following three parameters:

+1. Boolean Expression:  The expression must return either TRUE or FALSE.
+2. True Value:  If the Boolean expression returns TRUE, the IFF function will return this value.
+3. False Value:  If the Boolean expression returns FALSE, the IFF function will return this value.

+### Aggregate Functions
+Aggregate functions are an easy way to summarize data.
+Aggregate functions summarize a query's data and return a single value.

+**Common SQL aggregate functions**
+1. COUNT - Returns the total number of rows of a query.
+2. MIN - Returns the minimum value from the results of a query.
+Note that this works on both alphanumeric and numeric data types.
+3. MAX - Returns the maximum value from the results of a query.
+Note that this works on both alphanumeric and numeric data types.
+4. AVG - Returns the mathematic average of the results of a query.
+5. SUM - Returns the sum of the results of a query.
+6. STDDEV - Returns the sample standard deviation of the results of a query.

+### Query Optimization
+**There are several factors to consider when creating well-performing SQL.**
+1. Parametrization
+   Effective use of parameterization reduces the number of times the database has to parse individual queries.
+2. Indexing
+   To speed up query performance, you need a database index.
+A database index works like the index in the back of a book.A database index can point to a single column or multiple columns.
+When running queries on      large tables, it is ideal if all of the columns you are retrieving exist in the index.
+If that is not feasible, you at least want the first column in your SELECT statement to be covered by an index.
+   While indexing improves query speed, it slows down create, update, and delete activity.
+An indexing strategy needs to match the type of system the database supports, be it transactional or reporting.
+3. Data Subsets and Temporary Tables
+   When dealing with large data volumes, you may want to work with a subset of records.
+It is possible to create a temporary table to make the data more manageable.
+Temporary tables can store the results of a         query and are disposable.
+Temporary tables automatically get removed when the active session ends.
+Using temporary tables is an effective method of creating subsets for ad hoc analysis.
+4. Execution Plan
+   An execution plan shows the details of how a database runs a specific query.
+Execution plans are extremely helpful in troubleshooting query performance issues.
+They provide additional information about how a       query is spending its time.

+## Chapter 4: Data Quality
+### Data Quality Challenges

+**Duplicate Data**
+Duplicate data occurs when data representing the same transaction is accidentally duplicated within a system.